 The Wickaninnish Inn & The Pointe Restaurant, Tofino, B.C.

 This is Tofino, more specifically, The Wickaninnish Inn, the long time dream of the McDiarmid family located in an area that is now an official UNESCO World Biosphere.
-It is also, according to the readers of Travel & Leisure North America’s premier travel magazine, the #1 resort in Canada for 2012 and again in 2014!
-Condé Nast Traveler recognized the Inn as the Top Rated Canadian Resort for 2014!
+It is also, according to the readers of Travel & Leisure North America’s premier travel magazine, the #1 Western Canadian Resort 2016; and a Platinum Circle Member 2016 according to Condé Nast Traveler’s readers.!
 BRAVO!

 On all three sides of the inn there is the often-pounding ocean, the backdrop is an old growth forest.
 When I think of The “Wick” I think of whales and storms and fabulous surf and equally fabulous food.
 At night the only lights on the beach are from glimmering masses of stars, the lighthouse that flashes rhythmically and a few flickering campfires.